 If you are new to German Shepherds (and other herding breeds), please research the breed to make sure this is the dog for you.
 We ask that you consider the time and financial commitment that your German Shepherd (or other herding breed) dog will require before applying for one.
 Please review the section on our website (www.heartlandgsrescue.org) "Is a HUGS Dog Right for You?" for additional information.

 Marshall is a sweet, handsome boy who ended up as a stray in a very crowded kill shelter in Oklahoma.
-Marshall being Heartworm positive, and Gypsy being injured (which made them both unadoptable), put them both at the top of the urgent list.
-Lucky for them, they are both extremely lovely, gentle souls, and the shelter volunteers fought very hard to buy them a little extra time while they sought rescue for them.
+Being Heartworm positive put poor Marshall at the top of the urgent list.
+Lucky for him, he is a lovely, gentle soul, and the shelter volunteers fought very hard to buy him a little extra time.
 When they asked us to help, we couldn't say no...!
 Marshall has now finished his Heartworm treatment.
 He is fully recovered, and is ready for a forever home of his own!

 Like all German Shepherds, this sweet boy would make a great addition to an active home that will provide the love, structure, good leadership, activity and mental stimulation that he needs.
-Because of that, Marshall's ideal owner will have prior GSD, or similar breed experience, and we would ideally like for him to have a 6 ft fence.
+Because of that, Marshall's ideal owner will have prior GSD, or similar breed experience.
 Even if you exercise and play with your dog daily in your fenced yard, please remember that you MUST still take your dog out on daily walks and outings, in order to provide sufficient stimulation, ward off boredom, and work on leash skills, and manners.

 More about Marshall

 Please review the information in the "About Us", "Important Considerations" and "Adopt" sections on our website menu, as it contains useful information about the breed, adoption fees, the adoption process and our requirements, and how meeting the dogs works.